mansa-wunsen/homelab-pfsense-ad/README.md

 just a VM sitting on the LAN network, picking up an IP from pfSense's DHCP server.
 I used this machine as my test bench for reaching the pfSense dashboard and, later, for joining the domain.

 ### 3. Windows Server 2022 — the Domain Controller
-I deliberately installed this in Server Core, which means no desktop, no Start menu, just PowerShell.
-I was adviced that this is a mor eproffesional route to take
+I deliberately installed this in Server Core, which means no desktop or menu, just PowerShell.
+I was adviced that this is a more proffesional route to take

 Set a static IP (`192.168.1.10`) through the `SConfig` menu, then installed the AD DS role: